njpanderson/myo-webpage/docs/tutorials/events.md

 # Events

-There’s currently only one event fired by Tag, which is detailed below:
+There’s currently only one event fired by tag, which is detailed below:

 Element | Event | Description
 --- | --- | ---